Oxford College of Emory University: Literary societies

 Sometime in 1837, a year before the inaugural class of students were enrolled, the new student body founded the Phi Gamma literary society on campus.
+Phi Gamma Literary Society is Oxford's oldest club.
 The society adapted the motto: Scientia et Religio Libertatis Custodes ("Science and Religion – Freedom Guardians").
 In 1851, Phi Gamma Hall was constructed and remains the oldest structure still standing on Oxford's campus.
 A few years later, Phi Gamma decided it needed a rival society to compete with.
 Consequently, fourteen members withdrew from Phi Gamma to establish Few Society, named after Ignatius Few.
 The facilities and libraries of each debate society were open to members of either society.
 The two halls oppose each other across the quad, and both buildings are variations of two-story Greek Revival structures with temple form designs and columned porticos.
 Debate topics included the justifiability of war, women's suffrage, the morality of slavery, and prohibition.

 In 1850, members of the two literary societies debated whether Georgia should secede from the Union.
 A vote on the matter by members of both societies resolved for Georgia to remain in the Union.
 However, when the American Civil War broke out, both debate societies temporarily suspended their activities as members left school to fight in the war.
 Both Phi Gamma and Few Hall were used as infirmaries for wounded soldiers.